 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hardin is worth considering.

-As is often the case in a small city, Hardin doesn't have a public transportation system that people use for their commute.
+Hardin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Hardin in 2022 was $18,376, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $73,504 for a family of four.
 Hardin also has one of the higher rates of people living in poverty in the nation, with 44.22% of its population below the federal poverty line.